-When the French explorers and fur traders arrived they found the trail useful as a trade route into the interior of Michigan.
+When the French explorers and fur traders arrived, they found the trail useful as a trade route into the interior of Michigan.
 Tribes utilized the trail to travel to eastern forts and outposts to receive treaty payments from the British.
-Likewise the French fur traders established themselves at key trail points for trading.
+Likewise, the French fur traders established themselves at key trail points for trading.
 In 1818, the Michigan Territorial Government approved the construction of a turnpike that led from Saginaw to Pontiac.
-In 1822, approval was granted to extend the road from Pontiac to Detroit.
+Approval was granted to extend the road from Pontiac to Detroit in 1822.
 This turnpike was hardly better than a swampy sea of mud.
-It was described by William McCormick who traveled the route in 1831 —“the mud was so deep one span of horses could not draw the wagon through.”
+It was described by William McCormick, who traveled the route in 1831 —“the mud was so deep one span of horses could not draw the wagon through.”

 The Michigan territory did not have funds to continue improving the Saginaw Turnpike.
-Requests to the US Government for funds were approved in 1827 and the road completed in 1841.
+In 1827 requests to the US Government for funds were approved, and the road was completed in 1841.

 Saginaw Trail Historical Monument

 The Saginaw Trail running from Detroit to Saginaw through Pontiac and Flint was originally an Indian trail.
 In 1816 Michigan Territorial government authorized the building of a road from Detroit to Saginaw along the trail.
 Part of the trail in Oakland County is now Woodward Avenue and Dixie Highway.
 Evidence of the original Saginaw Trail path through Royal Oak is still visible as a Depression in the ground running northwesterly across the property adjacent to the John Almon Starr House.Inscription on the Historical Monument

 Significant Historical Spots Along the Saginaw Trail